M-o-a-T/moat-mqtt/readme.rst

 Features
 --------

-DistMQTT implements the full set of `MQTT 3.1.1`_ protocol specifications and provides the following features:
+MoaT-MQTT implements the full set of `MQTT 3.1.1`_ protocol specifications and provides the following features:

 - Support for QoS 0, QoS 1 and QoS 2 messages flows
 - Client auto-reconnection